 - Too sweet; my kombucha doesn’t seem to be fermenting: Usually this just means you need to ferment longer.
 Continue to check it every few days.
 Other considerations are: (1) Did you add enough starter tea?
 For every new gallon batch of kombucha, you want to add at least 1 cup of fermented kombucha.
 (2) Are you using flavored teas?
 Sometimes these have essentials oils that harm the SCOBY.
 Use plain black, green or white tea instead.
 (3) Check your room temperature – it needs to be at least 72 degrees.
 If it’s not, try one of the heat boosting techniques listed above.
 (4) Your SCOBY needs to breathe.
 Make sure you have it in an open location and not stored in a cabinet or closet.
 (5) Did you accidentally add your SCOBY to the brewed sweet tea when the tea was still warm?
 This can kill the SCOBY.
 Make sure your tea has cooled off to 80 degrees before adding it.
 (6) If you’ve done all this and your kombucha still doesn’t seem to be brewing, you might need a new SCOBY.

 - Too sour: This just means it fermented too long.
-You can still drink it, by combining it with fruit juice to be palatable.
+You can still drink it by combining it with fruit juice to be palatable.
+You can also use it for salad dressings.
 In future batches, taste test it sooner.
 If you live in a hot climate and your room temperature is hot and therefore brewing the kombucha too quickly, try to find a cooler spot in the house to put your kombucha.

 - Not enough carbonation: The fizz of kombucha is part of the fun.
 If you’re new to brewing, it can take a few batches before your SCOBY is mature enough to produce this effect.
 Here are some tricks to enhance the fizz: (1) Green tea tends to produce more carbonation than black tea; (2) After you brew your kombucha, pour it into airtight bottles and let them ferment at room temperature for a few days before moving them to the fridge.